Benjamin Magalong: 1986 People Power Revolution in Baguio

 Magalong, who was then a lieutenant in command of the Philippine Constabulary detachment in Buguias, Benguet, played a key part in 1986 People Power Revolution in the Cordillera, as the first officer to defect from the administration of Ferdinand Marcos.
-He left a skeletal force in command of their post in Northern Benguet and left for Baguio on the evening of February 23, going to the Baguio City Police station where he disarmed the station personnel to prevent any untoward incident.
-They were then welcomed upon proceeding to the Baguio Cathederal, where Baguio residents had gathered to protest the abuses of the Marcos administration - their own contribution to the largely peaceful People Power revolution.
+He left a skeletal force in command of their post in northern Benguet and left for Baguio on the evening of February 23, going to the Baguio City Police station where he disarmed the station personnel to prevent any untoward incident.
+They were then welcomed upon proceeding to the Baguio Cathedral, where residents had gathered to protest the abuses of the Marcos administration.

 Philippine National Police

-During the early days of the merger of the Philippine Constabulary and the Integrated National Police, Magalong would get to experience the CIDG for the first time.
+During the early days of the merger of the Philippine Constabulary and the Integrated National Police, Magalong experienceD the CIDG for the first time.
 He later on described it as "not his world".
-He was transferred to the Special Action Force of the PNP of SAF, founded in 1983 by then Gen. (later President) Fidel V. Ramos of the PC.
+He was transferred to the Special Action Force (SAF) of the PNP, founded in 1983 by then Gen. (later President) Fidel Ramos of the PC.
 From 1997 to 2001, he headed its Special Operations Battalion, which is PNP's counterterrorism group.

 2001 EDSA Revolution

 Vice President Gloria Macapagal Arroyo ascended to the presidency after President Joseph Estrada was removed from power in the Second EDSA Revolution.
-Magalong was later accused of plotting to assassinate the new president.
+Magalong was later accused of plotting to assassinate Arroyo.
 Magalong described it as "a false charge; my name was used by some parties who wished to ingratiate themselves with the new administration."
 While he was under investigation, he was assigned to hazardous areas, to the Cordilleras in 2001 and back to Mindanao in 2003.
-It was only in March 2005 that he was absolved of the charges against him.
+He was absolved of the charges against him in March 2025.

 2005 Bicutan Siege

-On March 14, 2005, two weeks after Magalong was absolved of the assassination plot charges against him, inmates in the Camp Bagong Diwa were able to seize weapons from the guards.
-Magalong would lead the assault on the Camp, with 64 other SAF troopers.
-It resulted in 27 dead inmates and the surviving inmates pleaded a massacre and human rights violation on the part of the SAF.
+On March 14, 2005, inmates in Camp Bagong Diwa seized weapons from the guards.
+Magalong led the assault on the Camp, with 64 other SAF troopers.
+It resulted in 27 dead inmates and the surviving inmates accusing the SAF of committing a massacre and human rights violations.
 It was during this siege that Magalong almost died, evidenced by his kevlar helmet with two bullets embedded in it.
-He keeps it in his office as a reminder, saying "I keep it around, just to remind myself, tama na yung pa-warrior-warrior mo, Benjie, you have a family now."
+He keeps it in his office as a reminder.